ribru17/portfolio-site-solid/README.md

   error page
   - Had to reroute the `404` page back to `index.html` using `vercel.json` where
     the custom `404` was properly displayed
+- Dev server not running properly, or at all
+  - Disable ad blocker for localhost sites